allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 ### What about more complex views?

-Creating more complex reusable views is also possible.
+Creating more complex, reusable views is also possible.
 For example, our design system specifies something called the
 message: an element with a vertical line, an icon, and some texts and buttons.
 However, because this element is complex and its requirements may change over time, it’s defined on the backend service as a widget — the element that developers can reuse across different screens.